rhubarbdog/microbit-radio/README.md

 <li>an int or a float - A number was received</li>
 </list>
 </br>
-if required use the python function `type` to determine the packet type.
+if required use the python function <code>type</code> to determine the packet type.
 </br>
 <h2>Some MakeCode Test Programs</h2>
 <a href="https://makecode.microbit.org/_JCJhjaP5dUzv">Blocks radio producer